scharris/sqljson-query-example-pg/query-gen/README.md

   jdbc.password=...
   ```

+  The above command will produce output file `dbmd.json` in directory `query-gen/dbmd/` containing
+  the database metadata.

-  To remove unwanted tables from database metadata generation, you can adjust the third parameter
+  To remove unwanted tables from database metadata generation, add an additional property
-  which is a regular expression used to filter relation names.
+  definition `-Ddbmd.table.pattern=<regex>` to the `mvn` command to only include relations
+  whose name matches the given regular expression.
+The pattern defaults to `^[^$].*`.

 - Define application queries

   Edit `query-gen/queries/query-specs.ts` to define application queries.
 Any tables, views and
   fields used in the queries must exist in the database metadata, so database metadata should
-  be generated before proceeding to query generation Example queries involving a drug-related
+  be generated before proceeding to query generation.
-  schema may be provided in this file, which if so should be replaced with your own queries.

 - Generate SQL and source files representing query result types: